-When a concern is received by the Principal/Chair of Governors - referred to from here as the 'recipient' - they will:
+When a concern is received by the Principal/Chair of local governing board/CEO - referred to from here as the 'recipient' - they will:

 - Meet with the person raising the concern within a reasonable time.
 The person raising the concern may be joined by a trade union or professional association representative - Get as much detail as possible about the concern at this meeting, and record the information.
 If it becomes apparent the concern is not of a whistle-blowing nature, the recipient should handle the concern in line with the appropriate policy/procedure - Reiterate, at this meeting, that they are protected from any unfair treatment or risk of dismissal as a result of raising the concern.
 If the concern is found to be malicious or vexatious, disciplinary action may be taken (see section 6 of this policy) - Establish whether there is sufficient cause for concern to warrant further investigation.
-If there is: - The recipient should then arrange a further investigation into the matter, involving the Headteacher/ Chair of Governors or nominate Vice Principal/ Vice Chair of Governors if appropriate.
+If there is: - The recipient should then arrange a further investigation into the matter, involving the Principal/Chair of Local governing board or nominate Vice Principal/ Vice Chair of Local governing board/Trust board member if appropriate.
 In some cases, they may need to bring in an external, independent body to investigate.
 In other cases, they may need to report the matter to the police - The person who raised the concern should be informed of how the matter is being investigated and an estimated timeframe for when they will be informed of the next steps